haberdashPI/vscode-master-key/notes.md

         - [x] setup CI and merge coverage across rust and javascript
         - [X] verify that CI is running and coverage is showing up
         - [ ] check in with CI setup once we get the above tasks completed

+Follow-up:
+- [ ] make some features more discoverable
+    - add a button to edit a binding from the activate binding menu
+        - make sure editing is prominently in the documentation for Larkin (and an future binding files)
+        - make sure it is prominently in the getting started section

 4. Move palette from quick pick to tree view
 1   - NOTE: the new features in 1.105 make this moot: we just need to update the quick